-Weekly house meetings must be attended by all.
-This is your chance to raise any issues and ideas, find out what's happening in the coming week and talk about house matters with your houseparents.
-Check the noticeboard for when they are this term.
+Weekly house meetings must be attended by all, as this is your chance to raise any issues and ideas, find out what's happening in the coming week and talk about house matters with your houseparents.
+The meetings take place in the common room.
+Check the noticeboard for when they are this term